 As part of EPA’s Final Decision, the owners of the site will be required to

 - record, implement and maintain EPA-approved institutional controls developed in consultation with the Indiana Department of Environmental Management (IDEM), that will prohibit the installation of on-site drinking water supply wells,

 - require for permits for non-potable groundwater production wells,

 - ensure protection of workers and ensure that the facility’s land use remains consistent with the remedial endpoints and risk assessments.

 These restrictions will be embodied in a recorded environmental restrictive covenant and deed restriction that runs with the land and will be provided to IDEM’s Institutional Controls Registry and Virtual File Cabinet.

 On June 29, 2018, Chemours informed EPA that it had conveyed title to the former DuPont facility and the W.R.
 Grace and Company lease, to East Chicago Gateway Partners, LLC a property redevelopment firm.
 EPA will oversee all required cleanup activities as detailed in the November 16, 2018 CMI Order and CMI Work Plan while supporting redevelopment opportunities at this former industrial facility.

-For the most current information on East Chicago public oureach, please see East Chicago Gateway Partners East Chicago Public Outreach Report (PDF).
+For the most current information on East Chicago public outreach, please see East Chicago Gateway Partners East Chicago Public Outreach Report – Volume 3 – December 2020.

 RCRA Corrective Action activities at this facility are being conducted under the direction of EPA Region 5.